pankod/next-boilerplate/documentation/docs/styling.md

 ---

-The boilerplate uses Sass/Scss for styling components.
-You should map style file with component by importing it.
+Sass/Scss is used to style components.
+It's recommended to keep style files in the same directory with component's files and import it right from there when necessary.

 Example: